Gardner-Webb University offers the following Institutional Scholarships and Grants for our Traditional Undergraduate Students:

 Gardner-Webb University values its partnerships with churches to prepare graduates for lives of service to God and humanity.
 To enhance this relationship, GWU expanded its Church-Matching and Minister’s Dependent scholarship programs.

-Minister’s Dependent Scholarship is awarded to a dependent student of a full time minister of a church or an ordained, full time employee of a church-related agency.
-The application deadline is May 1, and the award amount is $5,500.
+Minister’s Dependent Scholarships are awarded to a dependent student (as labeled by the IRS-—does not include a spouse) of a full-time, ordained minister or an ordained, full-time employee of a Christian church or Christian church-related agency.
+The application deadline is August 1, and the award amount is $5,500 for the year ($2750 per semester).

 Over $500,000 in scholarships and grants was awarded last year to our students.
 Recipients of scholarships and grants must be enrolled in the School of Divinity, complete the Student Aid Profile form, and meet certain financial need criteria to qualify.